shariq1989/cookbook/content/recipe/vinegar_chicken.md

 ### ABOUT THE MEAL

-This recipe is by Alison Roman.
-Her dish was so bright and flavorful; I wanted to share how I modified it slightly to our family's preferences.
-You can eat this with or without the olive dressing, though I don't know why you would want to skip it.
+This recipe was created by Alison Roman.
+Her dish is so bright and flavorful and I wanted to share the same recipe with the modifications we made for our family.
+You can eat the chicken with or without the olive dressing, though I don't know why you would want to skip it.

 #### What main ingredients do I need for this meal?

 * Chicken: I use chicken thighs, but feel free to use drumsticks or wings if you prefer.
 Bone-in and skin-on will give you the best flavor.
 If you're feeding a crowd, why not use a whole chicken?
 Just be sure that you adjust the cooking time depending on your choice.
-– The safe cooking temperature for chicken is 160 degrees.
+The safe cooking temperature for chicken is 160 degrees.

-* Vinegar: Vinegar provides tanginess to the dish and balances all of the fat in this recipe.
+* Vinegar: Vinegar adds tanginess to the dish and balances the fat in this recipe.

-* Olives and Olive Oil: What I love most about this dish is the balance of fat from the oil, olives, and chicken with the bite of vinegar and fresh herbs.
+* Olives and Olive Oil: What I love most about this dish is the flavor from the fat of the oil, olives, and chicken with the bite of vinegar and fresh herbs.

-* Turmeric: Not only does this spice flavor the dish, but it also brings it that vibrant yellow color.
+* Turmeric: Not only does this spice flavor the dish, but it brings the vibrant yellow color.

 #### What equipment do I need to make this recipe?

-* A bag to season the chicken
+* A bag
 * A prepared baking dish
 * A small bowl

 ### INSTRUCTIONS: STEP-BY-STEP
-PXL_20210419_214956304.MP

 1. Preheat the oven to 450 degrees.
 2. Place the chicken into a bag with olive oil and turmeric.
 Mix well.